zonito/webhook/README.md

 * **Push**: is used to receive data in real time.
 * **Plugins**: is used to process data and return something.

-Webhook.co team let you offer a URL which is used to access all the APIs.
-The same URL works for accessing all the hooks and services offered by us.
-Our team is dedicated to offering these services as easy as possible to our client, users, and developers.
-We also listen to our end-users for any modification, features, queries or issues in order to make our service more flexible, durable and easy to use.
+Webhook.co let you offer a URL which is used to access all the APIs.
+The same URL works for accessing all the hooks and services offered.
+Please do create [new issue](https://github.com/PredictionGuru/webhook/issues) for any modification, features, queries in order to make our service more flexible, durable and easy to use.

 ## Webhook supported